Employee metrics in Schedule

-So, in order to better take into account the calculations performed by Quinyx when running payroll, the employee metrics in Schedule will instead count and display the hours of all shifts starting prior to the Time-daybreak.
-This means we will, for the same user, Time-daybreak, date and shift, get this result:
+So, in order to better take into account the calculations performed by Quinyx when running payroll, the employee metrics in Schedule now instead count and display the hours of all shifts starting prior to the Time-daybreak.
+This means now, for the same user, Time-daybreak, date, and shift, get this result:

 We’ve explained the above changes using the employee metrics’ “selected period”, but the same change applies to “schedule period” and “balance period” in those same metrics.
 Any warnings about nominal hours, weekly hours, etc., now also take this new count logic into account.

 Note that specifically when you make same-agreement, date-controlled changes to employment rate during a schedule period/balance period, the metric will still appear as one period.
 However, in the Time card and payroll file, you’ll find that Quinyx splits the overtime/additional time/minus time into one calculation period before the change of employment rate and one after.
 For this reason, we recommend you limit same-agreement changes to employment rate to the first or last day of the schedule period/balance period if you use any of those as calculation period for overtime/additional time/minus time.
 When you make same-agreement, date-controlled changes to salary, the above-described split doesn’t occur, so one only needs to be mindful with same-agreement employment rate edits.